giuliopons/instagram-easy-wall/README.md

 # instagram-easy-wall
-A Wordpress plugin to load my photos from my Instagram account.
-Requires access token from Meta and (free) application on facebook apps.
+This is a small-minimal Wordpress plugin to load the photos from an owned Instagram account.
+It requires an access token from Meta and (free) application on facebook apps, to get the access token you need the user and password of that account.

+Pictures urls are stored locally with transient to avoid large number of calls.